Malaysia–Uganda relations

 Malaysia–Uganda relations refers to bilateral foreign relations between Malaysia and Uganda.
-Malaysia does not have an embassy in Uganda while Uganda has a High Commission in Kuala Lumpur and were also accredited to Brunei Darussalam, Indonesia, Philippines, Thailand, Vietnam, Lao PDR, Cambodia and Myanmar.
+Malaysia does not have a High Commission in Uganda while Uganda has a High Commission in Kuala Lumpur and were also accredited to Brunei, Indonesia, Philippines, Thailand, Vietnam, Laos, Cambodia and Myanmar.

 History

 Both countries were once part of the British Empire and Uganda established a diplomatic relations with Malaysia immediately after attaining independence in 1962.

+In the 2000s, Malaysia had become a strategic partner in Uganda's socio-economic transformation, with investments in infrastructure and education.
+Despite facing global economic challenges, both nations found common ground in their pursuit of mutual benefits through South-South cooperation.
+This relationship, however, was further strengthened post-2020, as both countries sought to rebuild and diversify their economies following the impacts of the COVID-19 pandemic.

 Economic relations

 In 1998, Malaysia and Uganda signed a memorandum of understanding towards economic, scientific, technical and cultural co-operation agreement.
 While in 2011, Malaysia and Uganda signed an MoU on standards during the CHOGM meeting in Perth.
 A Malaysian university also has decided to open a campus in Uganda.
 Some Malaysian palm oil company has already operating in Kalangala at the invitation of President Yoweri Museveni.
 Another Malaysian oil palm company also has invested a total of U$10 million in the country.